 The program recognizes the importance of job-related training for professional and support staff, pro bono attorneys, and Board members.
 The program's ongoing training program includes training events sponsored by the Virginia Poverty Law Center, state bar organizations, and national support centers.
 The program likewise recognizes the importance of support services.
-Internal support for litigation shall include the maintenance of law libraries, including materials on poverty law issues, word processing systems, and resource files.
-A continuing effort should be made to provide computers for every staff person, with a goal of eventually networking each office and taking advantage of electronic communications, computerized research, and similar technological systems that would enhance the efficiency of the offices.
+Internal support for litigation shall include the maintenance of law libraries and on-line legal research services, including materials on poverty law issues, word processing systems, and resource files.
 Computer training should be provided as appropriate.
-External support shall include continued reliance on the Virginia Poverty Law Center, national support centers, the Clearinghouse for Legal Services, and other legal services organizations.
+External support shall include continued reliance on the Virginia Poverty Law Center, national support centers, the National Center for Poverty Law, and other legal services organizations.
+To the extent additional resources become available, BRLS will endeavor to increase its training budget to allow staff to access specialized training at national legal aid training events as needed for their specialty(ies).